SokuDev/SokuMods/README.md

 ### SkipIntro

 **Skip the game intro screen, automatically enter a menu or a custom practice preset on start.**

+### SokuStreaming

+**Automatically create an overlay with useful information for streaming, usable from a browser or from OBS Studio.**

+*To use the mod, start playing or spectating, and in OBS Studio, add a Browser Capture at URL `http://localhost` with resolution 1920 x 1080.*

 ### SWRSokuRoll